acend/container-basics-training/content/en/docs/04.0/_index.en.md

 7cb31f821233        mariadb             "docker-entrypoint..."
 32 minutes ago      Up 32 minutes       3306/tcp            upbeat_blackwell
 ```

-> Question: Do we need two running mariadb containers at the same time for this lab?
+> Question: Do we need two running MariaDB containers at the same time for this lab?

 Find out in the next lab.